state-of-the-art/ansiblego/README.md

 * One executable binary
    > Simple to install by just copying to the target system.
 * No external dependencies
    > Especially important for the minimal environments.
-In Ansible that was solved by standalone
+In Ansible that could be partially solved
-   > python but pip again needed to make some larger footprint which is not ideal.
+   > by standalone python but pip again is needed makes a larger footprint which is not ideal.
 * Built-in support for SSH and WinRM transports
    > No need to install additional dependencies - it works out of the box to cover the majority of
    > the potential targets.